-The Ecological Food and Farming Systems (EFFS) graduate specialization focuses on "biogeochemical, socioeconomic, and policy concepts critical to sustainable agriculture and food systems."
+The Ecological Food and Farming Systems (EFFS) graduate specialization (M.S. or Ph.D.) "fosters understanding of interdisciplinary concepts critical to sustainable agriculture and food systems."

 "The Organic Farmer Training Program is a nine-month intensive training program in year-round organic farming focusing on diversified production of vegetables, livestock, flowers, fruits and herbs for local markets."
-Program includes management of "15 acre certified organic farm including its 20,000 sqft of passive solar greenhouse space and the SOF production for its primary markets including a 48-week CSA, 7-month on campus farm stand, and sales to campus dinning services."
+Program includes management of "15 acre certified organic farm including its 20,000 square foot of passive solar greenhouse space and the Student Organic Farm for its primary markets including a 48-week CSA, 7-month on campus farm stand, and sales to campus dinning services."

-The University of Michigan Sustainable Food Program focuses on facilitating education on sustainable food topics, collaborative programming and outreach, and growing sustainable food in support of the University of Michigan community and environment.
-The Campus Farm is the "central hub of hands-on activity" and provides a venue for experiential and academic education as well as practical sustainable food growing experience.
-Offers coursework, volunteer opportunities and internships.
+The Sustainable Food Program focuses on facilitating education on sustainable food topics, collaborative programming and outreach, and growing sustainable food in support of the University of Michigan community and environment.
+The Campus Farm "is the center for hands-on learning related to sustainability, food systems, and food production."

-The University of Michigan Campus Farm provides both formal and informal educational opportunities related to food systems, sustainability, and sustainable food production.
-Also visit https://www.facebook.com/KaleToTheVictors.
+The University of Michigan Campus Farm located at Matthaei Botanical Gardens provides both formal and informal educational opportunities related to food systems, sustainability, and sustainable food production.